 Feeding Endlers Guppy Fish

-Feeding these fish should not cause any problems since Endlers guppies are omnivorous: they willingly eat artificial, life, and frozen food.
+Feeding these fish should not cause any problems since Endlers guppies are omnivorous: they happily eat artificial feed, live feed, and frozen food.

 But it must be borne in mind that their diet must necessarily contain feeds with a high content of plant components, for example, flakes with spirulina.